Amara is one of the newer lodges in the Selous...

 Health & safety

-Medical care: They have a basic first-aid kit, but,should medical evacuation be necessary the camp is located right next to Simbazi airstrip.
+Medical care: They have a basic first-aid kit.
+Should medical evacuation be necessary the camp is located right next to Simbazi airstrip.

 Dangerous animals: High Risk

-Security measures: They have askaris (guards) patrolling, who also escort guests to and from each room.
+Security measures: Askaris (guards) patrol the camp and escort guests to and from each room after dark.

-Fire safety: There are fire extinguishers in the rooms.
+Fire safety: There are fire extinguishers in all the rooms.